 - Sterilization in a B Class Autoclave with a vacuum cycle for most effective sterilization.

 - Storage of sterilized instruments in a UV chamber to avoid contamination.

 7. Medical waste management:

-The waste produced during dental procedures should be safely disposed in leak-proof, closable, and labeled with biohazard symbols to ensure that these waste should not be a source of contamination for the patient, dental practitioner, and staff.
+The waste produced during dental procedures should be safely disposed of in leak-proof, closable, and labeled with biohazard symbols to ensure that this waste should not be a source of contamination for the patient, dental practitioner, and staff.

 The main purpose of these safety standards is to anticipate and control contamination.
 The dental professionals are entrusted with the security of their patients & staff working in the same dental clinic.
 In this manner, they ought to plan a comprehensive process to minimize contamination transmission and to form a secure air for their patients and staffs